Do you wear hosiery?

 Likewise hosiery comes with a variety of different toes.
 From toe-less to reinforced there’s a style of toe to suit all needs.

-There are three prevalent finishes for hosiery: matte, sheen, and shine.
+There are three prevalent finishes: matte, sheen, and shine.
 When you want to look polished or dressy (in the formal sense) go sheen.
 Shiny hosiery while very dressy is best reserved for glamor and evening affairs and then only of your legs are slender.
 Shiny hosiery is great at making legs appear larger.

 Finding The Right Nude Hosiery For You

-The right nude hosiery is a wardrobe essential.
+The right nude stockings are a wardrobe essential.
 There’s nothing worse than nude hosiery that is different to your natural color; you can go a shade darker if you want to look a little more tanned but one shade max.

-When it comes to selecting the best color for your hosiery go with nude and shades of black for professional occasions.
+When it comes to selecting the best color, go with nude and shades of black for professional occasions.
 Other than that you can:

 - Add opaque hose to a skirt or dress that is too short (A)